cyberark/conjur/tutorials/policy/applications.md

 ]
 {% endhighlight %}

-Next, you can see that the `host:frontend/frontend-01` has `execute` privilege on `variable:db/password`:
+And, you can see that the `host:frontend/frontend-01` has `execute` privilege on `variable:db/password`:

 {% highlight shell %}
 $ conjur resource permitted_roles variable:db/password execute